ozeliurs/Takenoko/doc/RAPPORT-C.md

 #### Statistics

-The statistics calculated in the project concern 2 main components: Bots and the Board.
+The statistics calculated in the project concern 3 main components: Bots, the Board and the history of the Game.

-The bot related statistics are defined as SingleBotStatistics, this class is used to store general game oriented information (number of wins and losses + total score) as well as calculate averages and make comparisons in order to answer questions such as "How often does the bot choose to perform this action?" or "Which weather does the bot choose to apply the most times?".
+The bot related statistics are defined as **SingleBotStatistics**, this class is used to store general game oriented information (number of wins and losses + total score) as well as calculate averages and make comparisons in order to answer questions such as "How often does the bot choose to perform this action?" or "Which weather does the bot choose to apply the most times?".
 SingleBotStatistics also stores counters for tile placing, irrigation placing, bamboo